 Representatives from environmental non-government organisations (eNGOs) attend the Southern Bluefin Tuna Management Advisory Committee meetings and provide input and advice.

 Between May and October, the waters off NSW and Victoria are cooler and Southern Bluefin Tuna migrate through these areas.
 Fishers in the Eastern Tuna and Billfish Fishery are also allowed to catch Southern Bluefin Tuna during these months.
 To manage the catch of Southern Bluefin Tuna off the Australian east coast, AFMA puts specific zones in place, which are reviewed weekly and are set in relation to sea surface temperature and currents.
-For the current map of the Southern Bluefin Tuna Management Zones, please see the figure below.
+For the current map of the Southern Bluefin Tuna Management Zones, please see the SBT Zone page.

 One of the main monitoring methods used by AFMA is onboard scientific observers.
 These observers are people employed by AFMA to go out on boats and independently record the catch, effort and biological information of each fishing trip.